By The Wyoming LLC Attorney TeamAug 24, 2022

 During the first board meeting, you will adopt bylaws, directors will appoint officers, select a bank, set the fiscal year, send out shares of stocks, and adopt an official certificate form and corporate seal.

 It is essential to record the board meeting in corporate minutes.

 Washington’s secretary of state requires any corporation performing business in the state to file an initial report within 120 days of its formation.
 After that, an annual report is filed with the Secretary of State.
 The Secretary of State sends renewal notices to your listed registered agent 45 days before the following annual report is due.
 This filing can be done either online or through paper form.
-The online option may be found here and the paper form here.
+The online option may be found on the Washington Secretary of State website.
 The fee for the initial report is $10, and for subsequent annual reports, $60.

 You must also obtain a federal Employer Identification Number (EIN).
 The IRS issues this number to the corporation, and you can obtain one by completing the online application.
 There are no fees to obtain an EIN.

 Forming a corporation in Washington State involves several essential steps.
 These processes are crucial for establishing your corporation's legal foundation.
 When forming your company, consider embracing the efficiency and expertise that Bench brings to the table.
 This allows you to navigate the complexities of financial management with confidence, enabling you to focus on realizing your business aspirations.